GSA/idmanagement.gov/_implement/account-linking.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Dec 2022 - Update to Microsoft Network Authentication Issue</h4>
     <p class="usa-alert__text">
       The Microsoft KB mentioned above is updated.
 Note that the "disabled" mode retirement is still targeted at 2/14/23.
-CISA encourages any agency still reliant on "disabled" mode to move to "compatibility mode" by following the <a class="usa-link" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch" target="_blank" rel="noopener noreferrer">CISA Guidance</a> as soon as possible while a timeline and plans around long term resolution of this issue is finalized with Microsoft.
+CISA encourages any agency still reliant on "disabled" mode to move to "compatibility mode" by following the <a class="usa-link usa-link--external" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch" target="_blank" rel="noopener noreferrer">CISA Guidance</a> as soon as possible while a timeline and plans around long term resolution of this issue is finalized with Microsoft.
 Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot gov.
     </p>
   </div>
 </div>